 - For socks, again if you splurge on nice socks, you will thank yourself later.
 There’s nothing worse than blisters on the trail.
 Some type of sock made of merino wool is what you should be looking for.

 - Shoes/boots: Everyone is different when it comes to shoes/boots, but like socks, this isn’t something you want to skimp on.
 There’s a reason some hiking shoes/boots cost $50 and others cost $150.
 Personally, I don’t like boots; I’ve hiked the Inca Trail, all around Patagonia, and in the Indian Himalayas with just a good pair of hiking shoes.
 If you have weak ankles or a history of ankle injuries, though, boots are definitely the way to go.

 - Fellas, don’t skimp on the underwear.
 Swamp ass is no fun when on the trail for multiple days, so do yourself a favor and buy some Ex Officio underwear.
-Yes, I know they’re $25 apiece, but I literally just ditched my last pair from our RTW trip from 2008-2009, so they are worth it, I swear.
+Yes, I know they’re $25 apiece, but I brought 4 pairs of these (the only 4 pair I brought) for my RTW trip back in 2008-2009, and I had them until 2011.
+So they are worth it, I swear.

 - When it comes to underwear for the ladies, Ex Officio makes some for you as well.
 My wife wears the same underwear for hiking that she does everyday, but I would imagine it’s all personal preference.

 - Also for the ladies, a few sports bras are essential – synthetic, wicking material is best.

 To read more about packing, check out these articles: